Parenting tweens and teens can give you whiplash if you’re not careful. It typically starts out a little like this:

 An Attempt to Reset

-I hated the idea of sending Abby off to school on that note, so while she was brushing her teeth, I walked into the bathroom, stood behind her, and rubbed her shoulders.
+I hated the idea of sending my daughter off to school on that note, so while she was brushing her teeth, I walked into the bathroom, stood behind her, and rubbed her shoulders.

 “Hey,” I said.